GYG-be/gyg-be.github.io/_posts/2025-03-05-Redemption-Renewal-Resurrection.md

 1. [**Philippians 3:13-14**](https://biblechat.ai/knowledgebase/new-testament/pauline-epistles/what-meaning-philippians-31314/) - "*Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.*" Paul acknowledges that he is still TRYING to do this, but not yet fully able.
 Forgetting what is behind involves a deliberate, conscious decision to **TRY** to let go of past failures, sins, desires, wants, and *even past achievements* that are hindering one's progress.

-2. **Isaiah 43:18-19** - "Remember not the former things, nor consider the things of old.
+2. **[Isaiah 43:18-19](https://biblechat.ai/knowledgebase/old-testament/major-prophets/what-meaning-isaiah-431819/)** - "*Remember not the former things, nor consider the things of old.
 Behold, I am doing a new thing; now it springs forth, do you not perceive it?
-I will make a way in the wilderness and rivers in the desert."
+I will make a way in the wilderness and rivers in the desert.*" The Creator is at work, continually producing new hope, restoration, and renewal for the faithful who keep the covenant.

 3. **2 Corinthians 5:17** - "Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come."